Releases on GitHub Actions

 release_channel: prod # e.g. staging, prod, staging-eu

-pending: true # this marks the release as pending to be updated by a later step
+pending: true # this marks the deployment as pending to be updated by a later step

 # for example